What Is ACCA? A Complete Guide to Course Structure, Salary, and Scope

 ACCA Exemptions

-Based on their education, students can claim exemptions.
-For instance, students holding a B.Com or M.Com degree just need to sit for 9 papers, while fully qualified CAs need to sit only for 4 exams out of the 13.
+Depending on their academic background, students may receive exemptions from certain ACCA papers.
+For instance, B.Com or M.Com graduates may need to take only 9 papers, while qualified CAs need to sit only for 4 exams out of the 13.

 Now, let’s look at the three exam levels and the subjects under each.